-Services that are covered for you What you must pay when you get these services purchase either one pair of eyeglasses or one set of contact lenses per calendar year.
-"Welcome to Medicare" preventive visit In Network There is no coinsurance, copayment, or deductible for the "Welcome to Medicare" The plan covers the one-time "Welcome to Medicare" preventive visit.
-The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if needed. preventive visit.
-Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit.
+What you must pay when you get these Services that are covered for you services (including standard contact lens fit and In Network follow up) per calendar year at a network optical provider.
+Any amount over \$100 of approved eyewear Please note: Any cost you pay for routine eye exams, • The network of providers for your routine eyeglasses or contact lenses will not count vision services may be different than the toward your maximum out-of-pocket network of providers for the Original Medicare vision benefits listed above. amount. • Even if the optional supplemental benefit Please see Section 2.2 at the end of this package is elected you are still eligible to chart entitled "Optional Supplemental purchase either one pair of eyeglasses or Benefits" for a dental and vision benefit one set of contact lenses per calendar package you can purchase that increases (supplements) your vision coverage. year.
+In Network "Welcome to Medicare" preventive There is no coinsurance, copayment, or visit deductible for the "Welcome to Medicare" preventive visit.
+The plan covers the one-time "Welcome to Medicare" preventive visit.
+The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if needed.
+Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your